wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-use-azcopy.md

 	AzCopy /Source:https://myaccount.table.core.chinacloudapi.cn/myTable/ /Dest:C:\myfolder\ /SourceKey:key /PayloadFormat:CSV

 When specifying the CSV payload format, besides the data files with `.csv` extension that will be found in the place specified by the parameter `/Dest`, AzCopy will generate scheme file with file extension `.schema.csv` for each data file.
-Note that AzCopy does not include the support for �importing� CSV data file, you can use JSON format to export and import table data.
+Note that AzCopy does not include the support for “importing” CSV data file, you can use JSON format to export and import table data.

 ### Export entities to an Azure blob